 Consider a collection on a window shelf representing many far-off lands.

-Many succulents make wonderful candidates growing as windowsill plants.
+Many succulents like Crassula ovata make wonderful candidates growing on a kitchen windowsill.

 Echeverias, the most beautiful of the American succulents, are desirable plants for pot culture.